sstelfox/stelfox.net/content/blog/2017-10-16-linux-audit-rules.md

 Before changing my rules over to this form I checked a couple to ensure they were behaving correctly then migrated the rest.
 After applying the new rules I found quite a few audit records I'd expect missing.
-If I had kept reading (the next line from the last manpage) I would have found this:
+If I had kept reading (the next line from the last man page) I would have found this:

 > If you place a watch on a directory, its the same as using the -F dir option
 > on a syscall rule.